shopware/docs/guides/plugins/apps/starter/product-translator.md

 {% endcode %}

 {% hint style="info" %}
-Take care to use the same `<name>` as in the `.env` file, otherwise shops can't install the app!
+Take care to use the same `<name>` as in the `.env` file; otherwise, shops can't install the app!
 {% endhint %}

-Next up we will define the `<setup>` part of the manifest.
+Next up, we will define the manifest's `<setup>` part.
 This part describes how the shop will connect itself with the app-server.

 {% code title="release/manifest.xml" %}
 ``` xml